awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ### Storing Encryption Context<a name="encryption-context-storing"></a>

-To simplify use of any encryption context when you call the [https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) \(or [https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html)\) API, you can store the encryption context alongside the encrypted data\.
+To simplify use of any encryption context when you call the [https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) or [https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html) operations, you can store the encryption context alongside the encrypted data\.
 We recommend that you store only enough of the encryption context to help you create the full encryption context when you need it for encryption or decryption\.

 For example, if the encryption context is the fully qualified path to a file, store only part of that path with the encrypted file contents\.
 Then, when you need the full encryption context, reconstruct it from the stored fragment\.
 If someone tampers with the file, such as renaming it or moving it to a different location, the encryption context value changes and the decryption request fails\.